 Before the noisy borders detection and removal takes place, we first proceed to image binarization using the efficient technique proposed in [5].
-This technique does not require any parameter tuning by the user and can deal with degradations which occur due to shadows, non-uniform illumination, low contrast, large signal-dependent noise, smear and strain.

 2.1.
 Noisy black border detection and removal

 In this stage we detect and remove noisy black borders (vertical and horizontal) of the image.
 The proposed algorithm which is mainly based on horizontal and vertical profiles is described in the flowchart of Fig. 2.
 Our aim is to calculate the limits, XB1, XB2, YB1 and YB2, of text regions as shown in Fig. 3.
 In order to achieve this, we first proceed to an image smoothing, then calculate the starting and ending offsets of borders and text regions and then calculate the borders limits.
 The final clean image without the noisy black borders is calculated by using the connected components of the image.